ksu-cs-textbooks/cis400/content/D-milestones/03-class-library-milestone-1.md

 `Price`: _$5.80_ (or _$3.70_ for a half-stack)

-In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), a boolean property for `WhippedCream` (indicating the pancake should be served with whipped cream - default `true`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).
+In addition to the normal entree properties, it should have a boolean property for `HalfStack` (indicating a half-order, default `false`), and a `SyrupFlavor` property `Syrup` indicating what syrup it should be served with (default Maple).

 #### Outer Omelette (a loaded omelette)
 Implement a class to represent the Outer Omelette, named `OuterOmelette` in the file _OuterOmelette.cs_.
 It should have the following properties: